Zoom

 Schedule a Zoom meeting from Canvas

-Once a new Zoom meeting is the meeting will be added to Canvas Calendar.
+Once a new Zoom meeting is scheduled it will be added to Canvas Calendar.
 For example, as shown in the screenshot below, “Canvas drop-ins: Digital Assessments” with its Zoom link has been added to every Monday in September.
 If a user has access to multiple courses, all the Zoom meetings scheduled in those courses are shown in the user’s Canvas Calendar.

-A message with Zoom meeting details will be sent to students’ and staff’s Canvas Inbox.
+A message with Zoom meeting details will be sent to students and staff via Canvas Inbox.
 A notification email will also be sent to everyone who turned on “Conversation message” in their notification preferences.

 All staff in the Canvas course will be added as alternative hosts.
 Editing alternative hosts is not available in Canvas yet.
-The Zoom meetings created in Canvas are saved in where a meeting host can .
+The Zoom meetings created in Canvas are saved in Zoom web portal, where a meeting host can remove / add alternative hosts.

 Tips for scheduling meetings for Canvas groups in Zoom

-• Using the in Canvas to schedule meetings for groups can result in multiple notifications for each session sent to all groups and is therefore not recommended.
+- Using the Zoom Pro LTI in Canvas to schedule meetings for groups can result in multiple notifications for each session sent to all groups and is therefore not recommended.

 Adding Zoom recording transcript into Canvas